German business outlook darkens amid trade slowdown

-An index of German business optimism fell in April as Europe's largest economy struggles with a slowdown in trade but is supported by a strong labor market.
+An index of German business optimism fell in April as Europe's largest economy struggles with a slowdown in trade and manufacturing even as it finds support from a strong labor market.

 Continue Reading Below